MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-adding-help-links-from-pages-tables-xmlports.md

 # Adding Help Links from Pages, Reports, and XMLports

-When creating new pages, you can specify which help file to open if the user selects the *Learn more* links in the UI of [!INCLUDE[prod_short](includes/prod_short.md)].
+When creating new pages, you can specify which Help file to open if the user selects the *Learn more* links in the UI of [!INCLUDE[prod_short](includes/prod_short.md)].

-The context-sensitive help link is generated based on a configuration setting in the `app.json` file and the name of the relevant help file that you specify as part of the metadata for the page object.
+The context-sensitive Help link is generated based on a configuration setting in the `app.json` file and the name of the relevant Help file that you specify as part of the metadata for the page object.
 For more information, see [Configure Context-Sensitive Help](../help/context-sensitive-help.md).

 ## Examples